youssefhawas/CSE251A-Projects/README.md

 * Project2.pdf : Project report containing the inner workings of the implemented algorithm and how it performs compared to random coordinate descent.

-*These projects as a part of the CSE 251A (ML: Learning Algorithms) course in UCSD.*
+*These projects were implemented as a part of the CSE 251A (ML: Learning Algorithms) course in UCSD.*